ClaraBausson/milestone_project_2/README.md

 ## Testing

 ### Remaining bugs
-* Data interaction between pie charts and bar charts
+* Months are not in correct order
+* Income pie chart interacts in an odd way with the other charts
 * Chart size should adapt to screen size

 ## Credits